ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

   Occupies bits 52 through 63 (octets 6-7)

 var:
-: The 2 bit variant field as defined by {{variant_field}} set to 10.
+: The 2 bit variant field as defined by {{variant_field}}, set to 0b10.
   Occupies bits 64 and 65 of octet 8.

 clock_seq:
 : The 14-bits containing the clock sequence.
   Occupies bits 66 through 79 (octets 8-9).

 node: